- GRADUATE STUDIES

 Credit Hour Programs

 Satisfactory academic progress is measured qualitatively, by review of the Cumulative Grade Point Average (CGPA); quantitatively, by review of the rate of progress (pace) the percentage of credits earned vs. attempted; and overall against a maximum timeframe of 150% of the program length, measured in attempted credits.
-The academic credit for term is earned with a passing grade (C or better).
+The academic credit for term is earned with a passing grade.
 Satisfactory progress is defined as a minimum of a 3.00 CGPA and a rate of progress of at least 67%.

 To successfully complete a program the student must achieve 100% of the program credits within 150% of the program length, as defined by attempted credits.

 At the SAP checkpoint, a student who is not meeting the SAP requirements for the first time will be placed on a “Financial Aid Warning.”
 Students on “Financial Aid Warning” who do not meet SAP requirements for the subsequent term will lose financial aid eligibility.
 To regain aid eligibility after this point, the student must appeal in accordance with the policy described below.
 Students whose appeals are granted will be placed on “Financial Aid Probation” for the next term.
 If students do not meet SAP after the “Financial Aid Probation” period, all federal financial aid eligibility will be lost.

 A student who loses aid eligibility due to failure to maintain satisfactory academic progress may appeal this status.
 To do so, the student must submit a Financial Aid Satisfactory Academic Progress (SAP) Appeal form and submit it to the Student Financial Services Office for review.
 If the appeal is granted, a student previously receiving financial aid will regain financial aid eligibility on a financial aid probation status for one term.
 The student must regain SAP status by the close of the financial aid probationary term.

 1. The basis for the appeal – a description of the special circumstance AND